Vowel breaking: Assimilation

 Vowel breaking is sometimes defined as a subtype of diphthongization, when it refers to harmonic (assimilatory) process that involves diphthongization triggered by a following vowel or consonant.

 The original pure vowel typically breaks into two segments.
 The first segment matches the original vowel, and the second segment is harmonic with the nature of the triggering vowel or consonant.
 For example, the second segment may be /u/ (a back vowel) if the following vowel or consonant is back (such as velar or pharyngeal), and the second segment may be /i/ (a front vowel) if the following vowel or consonant is front (such as palatal).

 Thus, vowel breaking, in the restricted sense, can be viewed as an example of assimilation of a vowel to a following vowel or consonant.

 Unconditioned

 Vowel breaking is sometimes not assimilatory and is then not triggered by a neighboring sound.
 That was the case with the Great Vowel Shift in English in which all cases of /iː/ and /uː/ changed to diphthongs.

 Stress

 Vowel breaking sometimes occurs only in stressed syllables.
 For instance, Vulgar Latin open-mid /ɛ/ and /ɔ/ changed to diphthongs only when they were stressed.

-Examples
+Indo-European languages

 English

 Vowel breaking is a very common sound change in the history of the English language, occurring at least three times (with some varieties adding a fourth) listed here in reverse chronological order: